 Experiment V: absolute running time and number of iterations.
 For all the experiments, we used a machine with a dual core processor.
 The CPU clock of each core is at 2.00 GHz and the total memory 2GB.
-The mean running time per simulation instance is only 0.3 sec, which can be deemed as negligible and constitutes a strong proof of the efficiency of the algorithm.
+The mean running time per simulation instance is only 0.3 sec, which can be deemed as negligible3 and constitutes a strong proof of the efficiency of the algorithm.

 The claim about the efficiency of the algorithm is further supported by the following experiments that aim at studying the number of iterations under different conditions.
-Following the same approach as in Experiments I-III, we vary the number of services,
+Following the same approach as in Experiments I-III, we vary the number of services, the ratio of processing and communication cost

-&lt;sup>3WSs typically spend time in the order of seconds when processing chunks of data; see, for example, the real measurements mentioned in [10].
+3WSs typically spend time in the order of seconds when processing chunks of data; see, for example, the real measurements mentioned in [10].